redhat-developer/rpm-packaging-guide/source/rpm-guide.rst

 .. note::
     You will notice below that we are hard coding the library path.
-There are various methods to avoid needing to do this, many of which are addressed in the :ref:`Appendix <appendix>` and are specific to the programming language in which the software that is being packaged was written in.
+There are various methods to avoid needing to do this, many of which are addressed in the :ref:`Appendix <appendix>`, under the :ref:`More on Macros
+    <more-macros>` section, and are specific to the programming language in
+    which the software that is being packaged was written in.
 In this example we hard code the path for simplicity as to not cover too many topics simultaneously.

 The ``%install`` section should look like the following after your edits: